Course and Registration Information:

 |ENGL9089|| English 089 |

 Prepare to write college-level assignments by reviewing and practising paragraph and essay development.
 Practise writing effective compositions.
 Improve your understanding of sentence construction, punctuation, and basic mechanics.
-Prerequisite: Placement test or a permission letter from MacEwan College
+Prerequisite: Placement test or a permission letter from MacEwan University

 |MATH089|| Math 089 |